greenmind-sec/fawkes/README.md

 ## Options

 ```
-    -e, --engine     - Specifies the search engine to be used.
     -q, --query      - Dork that will be used in the search engine.
     -r, --results    - Number of results brought by the search engine.
     -s, --start-page - Home page of search results.